VENKATARAO-014/Minor_Project-1_Grp-68/README.md

 It is implemented using simple python modules such as matplotlib, Timeseries, Forecasting models and Machine learning approaches which are used to create data frames and plot different graphs.

+## Data Sets

+You can download the datasets from the page : https://www.nature.com/articles/s41597-020-00582-3

 ## Documentation